-Mom's old fashioned Christmas party recipes will help you to make all your holiday get-togethers memorable.
-When I was young, Christmas time was a reunion of friends and family.
-Our living room, dining room, and big farm kitchen were filled with people talking, playing board games, and enjoying the taste of Mom's homemade treats.
+Mom's old fashioned Christmas party recipes will help you to make all your casual holiday get-togethers memorable.
+I recall Christmas and New Years being a reunion of friends and family.
+Our living room, dining room, and farm kitchen were filled with people talking, playing board games, and enjoying Mom's homemade treats.

 Mom's Recipe Scrapbooks (c.
 1920s)